priteshrnandgaonkar/CardsStack/README.md

 # CardStack [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage) ![Swift 3 compatible](Documentation/Swift-3-orange.png)

-CardStack converts your `UICollectionView` to an awesome stack of cards using custom `UICollectionViewLayout`
+CardStack converts your `UICollectionView` to an awesome stack of cards using custom `UICollectionViewLayout`.

 ## What is CardStack? 💫 ✨💥⭐️

-Talk is cheap, lets look at the gif
+Talk is cheap, lets look at the gif.

 ![Basic Interaction](Documentation/BasicCardStackInteraction.gif)

 The Basic interaction with the CardStack is dragging up the cards till they are unraveled.
-But hold on, for the impatient users, there is one more interaction, you can drag a little and the cards will unwind or wind
+But hold on, for the impatient users, there is one more interaction, you can drag a little and the cards will unwind or wind.

 ![Lazy Interaction](Documentation/LazyInteraction.gif)

 ## How to use it?

 There are 4 basic components required by CardStack to function.
-To initialise the `CardsStack` it needs the `CardsPosition`, `Configuration` along with `UICollectionView` and its height constraint i.e `NSLayoutConstraint`
+To initialise the `CardsStack` it needs the `CardsPosition`, `Configuration` along with `UICollectionView` and its height constraint i.e `NSLayoutConstraint`.

 Initialise `CardsStack` as follows